 Students may add or drop courses during the official registration period as published in the college calendar.
 These changes will not be reflected on grade reports and transcripts.
+Students should contact the Registrar's Office or academic advisor for forms and assistance.
 Students should be aware of the 25% penalty for courses dropped after classes begin.
-Students should contact the Registrar's Office or academic advisor for forms and assistance.

-For each course dropped after registration ends and through the tenth week of the semester, students must complete a drop form by obtaining the advisor's and instructors' signatures.
+For each course dropped after registration ends and through the tenth week of the semester, students are responsible for completing a drop form by obtaining the advisor's and instructors' signatures.
 The instructor will indicate the last date of attendance.
 The form is then returned to the Registrar's Office for processing.
-A withdrawal grade will then be recorded on the grade reports and transcripts.
+A drop grade will be given up to the ten percent point of the class and a withdrawal grade will be recorded on the grade reports and transcripts after the ten percent point.
 Failure to properly file a drop form may result in a failing grade.
 Students who do not meet the withdrawal deadline should contact the instructor to discuss the final grade.

 Students seeking a degree, diploma or certificate are assigned an academic advisor from among the faculty, counselors or educational support staff.
 Advisors assist students in meeting their educational and career goals, planning class schedules, and reviewing progress toward graduation.
 Advisors' signatures are required on students' registration forms each semester for the approval of courses scheduled and for add/drop forms.
 Advisors provide students with information about careers and the transfer of Wilkes Community College credits to senior colleges.